Tsy1417/Hook-Watcher/README.md

 ## Features

 - Real-time monitoring of new webhooks
-- Configurable filters for incoming events
+- Configurable filters for webhook detection
 - Integration with multiple applications and services
 - Web-based interface for managing and monitoring new webhooks